thephotocrm/thephotocrm/replit.md

 *   **Super Admin Dashboard:** Manages photographers, subscriptions, account impersonation, and activity logging.
 *   **Premium Features System:** Implements `hasPremiumAccess` for subscription management.
 Note: "Get Leads" section is NOT behind a paywall - all photographers have access to advertising features.
 *   **Managed Advertising Platform:** White-label advertising service for Google Ads and Facebook campaigns, with tiered pricing where platform fee is taken FROM the photographer's budget (not added on top): 40% fee under $2k/month, 30% for $2k-$5k, 20% for $5k-$10k, capped at $1,500 for $10k+ budgets.
 Includes budget slider, lead estimates, and campaign status tracking. **Revenue Model:** Platform takes a percentage of the photographer's total budget, with more going to actual ad spend as they scale.
-*   **Lead Management System:** Three-part system including a Budget Estimator (with estimated revenue calculator showing potential earnings at $1,500/lead with 50% close rate, marked as industry average), Lead Hub dashboard, and an educational "How It Works" page.
+*   **Lead Management System:** Three-part system including a Revenue Estimator (with estimated revenue calculator showing potential earnings at $1,500/lead with 50% close rate, marked as industry average), Lead Hub dashboard, and an educational "How It Works" page.
 *   **Tutorials System:** Comprehensive video tutorial library with setup guides, feature deep-dives, and complete workflow explanations.
 *   **AI Chatbot for Client Support:** Intelligent chatbot assistant powered by OpenAI GPT-5 for client support, appearing as a responsive floating widget on authenticated and public pages.
 Provides accurate navigation guidance, context-aware responses, and conversation history.
 *   **AI Automation Builder:** Conversational chat interface using OpenAI GPT-4o-mini for natural language automation creation.
 Supports sequential building of multiple automations, time-based scheduling, and generates friendly names and descriptions.
 Integrates personalized placeholders and Smart File support.